 You can certainly try.
 But you'll find that either there's no server available in the country you need, or the connection is too slow, or the amount of free bandwidth - the amount of data you can stream over the VPN connection - is too limited for video.

-How do I install a VPN app?
+How to install a VPN on Fire TV

 You can use the links above to sign up for an account at one of these three services if you don't already have an account.
 Do this on your laptop, PC or even phone as it's a hassle to use the on-screen keyboard with the Fire TV remote.
 And some services don't let you create an account via the Fire TV app: you can only log into an account that is already set up.